Gspr-bit/Matest/README.md

 ### How to use

-Download the file dist/matest.jar and execute it.
+Download the file dist/matest.jar and execute it with double click in the file or with `java -jar matest.jar`.
 It is needed to have installed Java previously.
 This application was proved in openjdk 16.

-The app is designed to take the GTK+ theme in Linux systems, in case of running it in other OS it will take the "nimbus" theme.
+If it doesn't work with another java version you may need to install openjdk 16 or jdk 16.